-The school benefits from support from the Diocese of St.Edmundsbury and utilises many resources.
+The school benefits from support from the diocese and utilises many resources.
 This involves learning about other religions as well as comparing them with Christianity.
 Religious Education has a particularly important contribution to make to the spiritual, moral and cultural development of children.
 Parents have the right to withdraw their child from part or all of the RE lessons.
 A face to face meeting with the Headteacher would be required to discuss this fully.